-Video pitches can be included as supporting documentation to your application.
-However, you will still need to complete the written application form.
+Video pitches can support your application.
+However, you will still need to complete some of the written application form.
 Please ensure any videos are kept short (to a maximum 5 minutes) as assessors have a large number of applications to review.
 SmartyGrants recommends keeping attachments to 5 MB, so you may need to provide a link to an external video-hosting site instead.